 Other niceties include a drying line for damp clothes and a gear loft at the top of the tent that accommodates a light.
 This ceiling lighting will illuminate the tent at night allowing you to play cards or board games on a rainy evening.

-The best tent for festivals
+The best tent for bikepacking

 How much will it cost: $650